sudheerj/javascript-interview-questions/README.md

 ##### Answer: 2

 Hoisting will move variables and functions to be the top of scope.
-Even though getMessage is an arrow function the above function will considered as a varible due to it's variable declaration or assignment.
+Even though getMessage is an arrow function the above function will considered as a variable due to it's variable declaration or assignment.
 So the variables will have undefined value in memory phase and throws an error '`getMessage` is not a function' at the code execution phase.

 </p>